-Interest income, net and other income, net primarily consists of interest income generated from our investments in interest-bearing money market accounts.
-Other income primarily consists of rental income from the sub-lease of a portion of our office in South San Francisco, California.
+Interest income, net primarily consists of interest income generated from our investments in interest-bearing money market accounts and marketable securities.
+Other income historically had consisted of rental income from the sub-leasing of a portion of our office space in South San Francisco, California.
+In August 2020, this sublease expired and we reclaimed the space at that time.